KunihikoKido/atom-elasticsearch2-snippets/README.md

 You can use the snippets for Search API (Query DSL, Aggregations and etc).

 ### Elasticsearch 2.x (Indices)
-You can use the snippets for Indices API (Index settings, Analysis, Mapping and etc).
+You can use the snippets for Indices API (Index settings, Analysis and etc).

 ### Elasticsearch 2.x (Mapping)
 You can use the snippets for Mapping (Mapping, datatypes, field params and etc).